RelativisticMechanic/CRTerm/README.md

 The terminal reads the "default" file in its directory which should just contain the path to a JSON file.
 An example is given in default and config/ located in src/resources.

-A release is planned in the near future.
+The current version is 0.2.0, it is still in active development and may not replace your terminal application.

 ## Features